electron/website/blog/forge-v6-release.md

 This release adds webpack support to your build pipeline via the new `@electron-forge/plugin-webpack` module.
 To get you up and running as fast as possible, Forge v6 comes with a [webpack template], which we have slipped into the initialization commands above.
 This will add some preset webpack configuration options to your project.

 This plugin integrates webpack with Electron Forge in a few ways, including:
-- Enhancing the local development flow with `webpack-dev-server`, including support for Hot Module Replacement in the renderer,
+- enhancing the local development flow with webpack-dev-server, including support for Hot Module Replacement in the renderer;
-- Handling build logic for webpack bundles before the Package step, and,
+- handling build logic for webpack bundles before the Package step; and
-- Adding support for Native Node modules in the webpack bundling process.
+- adding support for Native Node modules in the webpack bundling process.

 ## Importing an existing project into Forge v6